mgondan/rolog/README.md

 `rmarkdown::render(system.file("vignettes", "rolog.Rmd", package="rolog"), output_file="rolog.html", output_dir=getwd())`

 You should find an HTML page in `rolog.html` of the current folder.
-Note that it includes equations with MathML, which yields best results in the Firefox browser.
+Note that it includes equations with MathML, which look best in the Firefox browser.